JKevinXu/ChatBrowse/LLM_INTENT_CLASSIFICATION.md

 The ChatBrowse extension uses **LLM-powered intent classification** to understand user requests intelligently.
 The system requires a configured LLM provider and will throw errors if the LLM is unavailable.

+**🎯 Centralized Configuration**: All intent definitions are now managed in `/src/config/intent-config.ts` for consistency and maintainability.

 ## Key Features

 ### 🧠 **Intelligent Understanding**